 Other amendments relating to things not known at the time of the original disposal (for example capital losses which occurred after the disposal completion date) must generally be dealt with through self-assessment as paragraph 19 of Schedule 2 of Finance Act 2019 restricts what amendments can be made to the property return.

 In addition, once the individual's self-assessment return for the year in which the disposal occurred has been submitted, it is not possible to make amendments to any property returns made in that tax year.
 In effect, the self-assessment return will supersede the property returns.
-(HMRC confirmed in their July FAQ that amendments cannot be made once the self-assessment return has been submitted.)
+(HMRC confirmed in their July FAQ and again in their manual that amendments cannot be made once the self-assessment return has been submitted.)

 Individuals who are not in self-assessment have 12 months from 31 January following the tax year of disposal to amend their property return.